sharp-circles/OWASP-10-A03-Injection/README.md

 ### Manual endpoint enumeration

 What we did is actually quite easy.
 And totally open.
 We used the inspector tab to gather information about the connections to the WebGoat API.
-By linking the lessons and the endpoints hit, we extracted the urls.
+By linking the lessons and the endpoints hits, we extracted the urls.

 Additionally, the fact of knowing what the paths are allows you to perform a deeper search in the source code.
 GitHub has a cool search engine for this.
 Go to the source code and try with a path.
 You will probably obtain a few matches.